jessp01/zaje/README.md

 $ ./install_zaje.sh
 ```

+If you run `install_zaje.sh` as a super user, you only need to start a new shell to get all the functionality.
+Otherwise, you'll need to source the functions file (see the script's output for instructions).

 Being a Golang application, you can also build it yourself with `go` get or fetch a [specific version](https://github.com/jessp01/zaje/releases).

 Fetching from the master branch using `go`: